Pallisaard/Single-Pass-Scan/tasks.md

 - [ ] Remove all unnecessary code from the project.
   - [ ] stupid prints left by Rasmus.
   - [ ] General cleanup.
+- [ ] Change benchmarks assumptions to fit with our golden algorithm.
+  - [ ] Set number of read/writes in GPU inclusive scan to 2.
 - [ ] Change lookback scan to use multiple threads scan for better performance.
   - [ ] Change lookback scan to use `WARP` number of threads for can.
   - [ ] Change lookback scan to use `BLOCKSIZE` number of threads for scan.